keboola/connection-docs/management/project/users/index.md

 - Users of the [maintainer](/management/organization/) to which the project organization belongs, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**
 - Keboola support staff, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**

 In all other cases, the user cannot enter the project.
-If Auto Join is disabled, maintainers users and Keboola Support staff can see the name of the project and request access which must be approved by a current member of the project.
+If Auto Join is disabled, maintainer users and Keboola Support staff can see the name of the project and request access which must be approved by a current member of the project.

 ## Authentication